 Creating a safety plan

-You cannot stop your spouse from being abusive – only they can do that.
-But you can do various things to increase your safety as well as your children’s (if you have children).
+You can do things to increase your safety as well as your children’s safety.

-Important things to always carry
+Important things to have

-- Necessary phone numbers for different circumstances.
-For example number of the Emergency Phone Line 112, the Women’s Shelter’s (5611205) or other local resources, and the phone number for your children’s school.
+The number of the Emergency Phone Line 112, the Women’s Shelter’s (5611205) or other local resources, and the phone number for your children’s school.

 Preparations to be able to leave your home without notice

-- Make an escape plan and practice it so you can get away from a dangerous situation with your children.
+Practice it so you can get away from a dangerous situation with your children.
 Consider how you get out in the safest and quickest way.

-- Notify friends or family if you fear for your safety or if you need help.
 For example, you can agree on a safe word that you can use if you want to be fetched.

-- Pack an emergency bag with necessities for you and the children, which you could keep with a trusted friend or neighbour.
+Pack an emergency bag with necessities for you and the children.

 Create safe conditions as much as possible